vinicius-grijo/vinicius-grijo.github.io/content/seminar/index.md

 draft = false
 +++

 The Belgium-Brazil-Luxembourg Graduate Seminar on Applied Mathematics is a space dedicated to scientific and business collaboration between Belgium, Brazil and Luxembourg.
+This initiative is sponsored by [Brascam]( https://www.linkedin.com/company/brascam-chamber-of-commerce/posts/?feedView=all ).

 Please contact me if you are interested in submiting a talk.